huggingface/transformers/docs/source/en/tasks/prompting.md

 >>> for seq in sequences:
 ...     print(f"Result: {seq['generated_text']}")
-"""Result:
+Result:
-There are a total of 5 groups, so there are 5 x 4=20 students in the class."""
+There are a total of 5 groups, so there are 5 x 4=20 students in the class.
 ```

 Correct!
 Let's increase the complexity a little and see if we can still get away with a basic prompt: